caseyferrara/Netflix-Case-Study/README.md

 * How has the distribution of different genres on Netflix changed over the years?
 Are certain genres becoming more or less prevalent?
 * What is the historical trend in the balance between movies and TV shows on Netflix?
 Is there a shift towards one content type over the other?
-* What trends are observable in the release years of content available on Netflix?
-Is there an inclination towards newer or older titles?
+* What trends are observable in the growth of content available on Netflix?
 * Is there a noticeable difference in content diversity when considering different geographical regions or countries, if such data is available?

 ## 3. Prepare